jianfch/stable-ts/README.md

         Parameters
         ----------
-        punctuation : list of str of list of tuple of (str, str) or str Punctuation(s) to split segments by.
+        punctuation : list of str or list of tuple of (str, str) or str Punctuation(s) to split segments by.
         lock : bool, default False
             Whether to prevent future splits/merges from altering changes made by this method.